-"In what vain promise, gods! did I engage,

-When to console Menoetius' feeble age,

-I vowed his much-loved offspring to restore,

-Charged with rich spoils, to fair Opuntia's shore?

-But mighty Jove cuts short, with just disdain,

-The long, long views of poor designing man!

-One fate the warrior and the friend shall strike,

-And Troy's black sands must drink our blood alike:

-Me too a wretched mother shall deplore,

-An aged father never see me more!

-Yet, my Patroclus! yet a space I stay,

-Then swift pursue thee on the darksome way.

-Ere thy dear relics in the grave are laid,

-Shall Hector's head be offer'd to thy shade;

-That, with his arms, shall hang before thy shrine;

-And twelve, the noblest of the Trojan line,
+"In what vain promise, gods! did I engage, When to console Menœtius' feeble age, I vowed his much-loved offspring to restore, Charged with rich spoils, to fair Opuntia's shore?
+But mighty Jove cuts short, with just disdain, The long, long views of poor designing man!
+One fate the warrior and the friend shall strike, And Troy's black sands must drink our blood alike.
+Me too a wretched mother shall deplore, An aged father never see me more!
+Yet, my Patroclus! yet a space I stay, Then swift pursue thee on the darksome way.
+Ere thy dear relics in the grave are laid.
+Shall Hector's head be offer'd to thy shade: That, with his arms, shall hang before thy shrine And twelve the noblest of the Trojan line,

-Sacred to vengeance, by this hand expire;

-Their lives effused around thy flaming pyre.

-Thus let me lie till then! thus, closely press'd,

-Bathe thy cold face, and sob upon thy breast!

-While Trojan captives here thy mourners stay,

-Weep all the night and murmur all the day:

-Spoils of my arms, and thine; when, wasting wide,

-Our swords kept time, and conquer'd side by side."

-He spoke, and bade the sad attendants round Cleanse the pale corse, and wash each honour'd wound.
-A massy caldron of stupendous frame They brought, and placed it o'er the rising flame: Then heap'd the lighted wood; the flame divides Beneath the vase, and climbs around the sides: In its wide womb they pour the rushing stream; The boiling water bubbles to the brim.
-The body then they bathe with pious toil, Embalm the wounds, anoint the limbs with oil, High on a bed of state extended laid, And decent cover'd with a linen shade; Last o'er the dead the milk-white veil they threw; That done, their sorrows and their sighs renew.

-Meanwhile to Juno, in the realms above, (His wife and sister,) spoke almighty Jove.
+Sacred to vengeance, by this hand expire; 395 Their lives effused around thy flaming pyre. • Thus let me lie till then! thus, closely press'd, Bathe thy cold face, and sob upon thy breast!
+While Trojan captives here thy mourners stay, Weep all the night and murmur all the day: 400 Spoils of my arms, and thine; when, wasting wide, Our swords kept time, and conquer'd side by side."
+He spoke, and bid the sad attendants round Cleanse the pale corse, and wash each honour'd wound.
+A massy caldron of stupendous frame 405 They brought, and placed it o'er the rising flame: Then heap'd the lighted wood; the flame divides Beneath the vase, and climbs around the sides: - 1 In its wide womb they pour the rushing stream The boiling water bubbles to the brim.
+410 The body then they bathe with pious toil, Embalm the wounds, anoint the limbs with oil, High on a bed of state extended laid, And decent cover'd with a linen shade; Last o'er the dead the milk-white veil they threw; 415 That done, their sorrows and their sighs renew.
+Meanwhile to Juno, in the realms above, (His wife and sister) spoke almighty Jove.
 "At last thy will prevails: great Peleus' son Rises in arms: such grace thy Greeks have won.
-Say (for I know not), is their race divine, And thou the mother of that martial line?"
+420 Say (for I know not) is their race divine, And thou the mother of that martial line?"
+"What words are these? (the imperial dame replies, While anger flash'd from her majestic eyes) Succour like this a mortal arm might lend, 425 And such success mere human wit attend: